 Apple is a system-wide Dark Mode, something that is not ubiquitous on Android phones.

-Apple showed how it works across the operating system and throughout its first party apps – Messages, Photos, Mail – they all take in a dark theme to give a unified black look to iPhone.
+Apple showed how it works across the operating system and throughout its first-party apps – Messages, Photos, Mail – they all take in a dark theme to give a unified black look to the iPhone.

 Taking a page out of Android circa 2013, the Apple default keyboard now supports swipe typing.
 About time, too!